swamp-agr/lambdabot-telegram-plugins/README.md

 - `/hoogle` - hoogle <expr>.
 Haskell API Search for either names, or types.
 - `/instances` - instances <typeclass>.
 Fetch the instances of a typeclass.
 - `/instancesimporting` - instancesimporting [<module> [<module> [<module...]]] <typeclass>.
 Fetch the instances of a typeclass, importing specified modules first.
-- `/more` - more.
-Return more output from the bot buffer.
 - `/pl` - pointless <expr>.
 Play with pointfree code.
 - `/pointy` - pointful <expr>.
 Make code pointier.
 - `/repoint` - pointful <expr>.
 Make code pointier.